 I successfully studied a BTEC Level 3 Diploma in Sport and Exercise Science at Huddersfield New College and was awarded D*D*D*.
-My current focus is on my gymnastics with a longer term goal of studying to be a sports therapist.
+I am now studying a Sports and Exercise Therapy BSc degree at Leeds Beckett University.

 2021 started with the continued Covid lockdown, but training has progressed well including some new skills being built, one of which a triple somersault on floor.

 I was invited to my first Olympic trials at the end of February at Lilleshall.
 All my routines sorted, I then went and tweaked my back in the week prior on P-bars which caused me to simplify some of my routines so I could compete.
 It also caused me to pull back on some of my training.
 Frustrating but all part of gymnastics.